MicrosoftDocs/Contribute/Contribute/content/dotnet/dotnet-contribute.md

 When you find an issue to work on, add a comment to ask if it's open.

-Once you've picked a task to work on, follow the [get started](../get-started-setup-github.md) guide to create a GitHub account and set up your environment.
+Once you've picked a task to work on, [create a GitHub account](../index.md#create-a-github-account) and move on to Step 2.

 **Step 2:** Fork the `/dotnet/docs` repo (or whichever repo you're contributing to) as needed and create a branch for your changes.

-For small changes, see [Quick edits to documentation](../index.md#quick-edits-to-documentation).
+For small changes, see [Edit in the browser](how-to-write-quick-edits.md).

 **Step 3:** Make the changes on this new branch.

 If it's a new topic, you can use this [template file](dotnet-style-guide.md) as your starting point.
 It contains the writing guidelines and also explains the metadata required for each article, such as author information.
 For more information on the Markdown syntax used in Microsoft Learn content, see [Markdown reference](../markdown-reference.md).

-Navigate to the folder that corresponds to the TOC location determined for your article in step 1.
+Navigate to the folder that corresponds to the TOC location determined for your article in Step 1.
 That folder contains the Markdown files for all articles in that section.
 If necessary, create a new folder to place the files for your content.
 The main article for that section is called *index.md*.

 For images and other static resources, create a subfolder called **media** inside the folder that contains your article, if it doesn't already exist.
 Inside the **media** folder, create a subfolder with the article name (except for the index file).
 For more information about where to place your files, see the [Example folder structure](#example-folder-structure) section.